Cyborn/ue4-style-guide/README.md

 <a name="textures-dimensions"></a>
 ### 7.1 Dimensions Are Powers of 2 ![#](https://img.shields.io/badge/lint-unsupported-red.svg)

 All textures, except for UI textures, must have its dimensions in multiples of powers of 2.
 Textures do not have to be square.
-UI textures should have mipmaps disabled if not a power of 2.
+UI textures should have mipmaps disabled if not a power of 2, but try to keep them power of 2 nonetheless.
+You can always stretch them afterwards in the editor.

 For example, `128x512`, `1024x1024`, `2048x1024`, `1024x2048`, `1x512`.